Welcome to the Alumni page!

 Recruit students and postdocs

 MIT students and postdocs are always interested in exploring careers, industries, and employers, especially where there is an alumni presence.
-Consider recruiting students through a range of events, programs, and opportunities through CAPD including career fairs, tech talks, office hours, or perhaps join the Employer Connection Program.
+Consider recruiting students through a range of events, programs, and opportunities through CAPD, including career fairs, tech talks, and office hours, or perhaps join the Employer Connection Program.
 Contact hiremit@mit.edu for more information.

 Share your knowledge